 Remote Support Tools and Techniques

 In the realm of IT help desk support, remote support tools and techniques have gained significant importance.
-They empower IT help desk personnel to lend a hand to users regardless of their location and at any given time.
+They empower IT help desk personnel to assist users regardless of their location and at any given time.
+One of the most effective ways to streamline this process is by using an ITSM ticketing system, which ensures that all support requests are tracked, prioritized, and resolved in an organized manner.

 Remote Desktop Connection